1. Obtain PIN for FAFSA-this acts as an electronic signature on your application.

 4. All freshman will recieve their financial aid award letter via the Friends of Penn State account online.
 (This process starts in mid-March and continues on a rolling basis thereafter.)
 Your Friends of Penn State account is the account that was initially created when you applied for admission.
 Once you attend New Student Orientation (NSO) you will be given a Penn State user ID and password that will allow you access to Elion.
 After you are able to access Elion you can view your "student aid summary" through Elion.
 Your award letter will show the type of money your eligible to receive and the amount broken up by semester.

 All continuing students will recieve an email through PSU webmail starting in June asking them to log into Elion to view their "student aid summary" online.

 5. Please review your total estimated tuition costs on our Office of Student Aid website and subtract your total financial aid package.
-Please note Federal Work study should not be included in your calculation as it will not count towards you semester bill. ( This is because we are unsure as to whether or not the student will choose to utilize the award).

 In order to meet eligibility requirements, you must

 1. complete the FAFSA each year

 Compete FAFSA for maximum consideration by March 1st